-The restaurant, which ranked #38 on the inaugural list of Latin America's Best Restaurants in 2013, faces the southeast facade of Templo de Santo Domingo de Guzmán, a grand Catholic church in the heart of Oaxaca City's historic district.
+The restaurant, which ranked #38 on the inaugural list of Latin America's Best Restaurants in 2013, faces the southeast facade of Templo de Santo Domingo de Guzman, a grand Catholic church in the heart of the historic city center.

 The culinary adventure began with salsa prepared table-side and ricotta-stuffed squash blossoms with honey and epazote (an aromatic herb).

 Dessert was a generous portion of velvety Oaxacan chocolate mousse with hibiscus and agave worm salt garnished with a blackberry.

-The entire meal was incredible, setting a high bar for all that would follow.
+The entire meal at this great place was incredible, setting a high bar for all that would follow.

 Besides moles and other meat-based dishes, Casa Oaxaca's menu also offers seafood and vegetarian options.

-Founded in 1977, Restaurante Catedral is named after the nearby 16th-century Metropolitan Cathedral of Oaxaca.
+Founded in 1977, Restaurante Catedral is named after Oaxaca's nearby 16th-century Metropolitan Cathedral.

 Their historic building on the main road through the old town is full of color and charm, like the plant-filled, sunlit courtyard (pictured above) where I enjoyed lunch.

-I couldn't resist ordering the dish that inspired my excitement for Oaxaca, mole negro ("black mole") smothering white chicken breast, served with a side of white rice, plantains, and refried beans.
+I couldn't resist ordering the dish that inspired my excitement for Oaxaca, mole negro ("black mole") smothering white chicken breast, served with white rice, plantains, and refried beans.

-Their rendition (pictured above) is the best mole negro I've ever had, although to be fair, my prior experiences with the dish were limited to Mexican restaurants in the United States.
+Their rendition (pictured above) is the best mole negro I've ever had.
+My prior experiences with the dish were limited to Mexican restaurants in the United States.

-If you're looking for flavorful moles in a fine dining atmosphere, head for Catedral, one of the best restaurants in Oaxaca.
+If you're looking for flavorful moles in a refined atmosphere, head for Catedral, one of the best restaurants in Oaxaca.

-Catedral's menu also offers vegetarian-friendly options, including soups, salads, and pasta, as well as seafood.
+Catedral's menu also offers vegetarian-friendly options, including soups, salads, pasta, and seafood.

 Other desserts incorporating local ingredients include a Oaxacan cheese pastry with hibiscus flower jelly, pinole (pine nut) cookie, and Tejate foam with mamey sorbet.